ietf-wg-cellar/matroska-specification/notes.md

 The `MuxingApp Element` is stored at offset 26.
 Since the `Segment Position` of an `Element` is calculated by subtracting the position of the `Element Data` of the containing `Segment Element` from the position of that `Element`, the `Segment Position` of `MuxingApp Element` in the above example is `26 - 21` or `5`.

-# Raw Timecode

-The exact time of an object represented in nanoseconds.
-To find out a Block's Raw Timecode, you need the Block's timecode, the Cluster's Timecode, and the TimecodeScale.
-For calculation, please see the see the TimecodeScale notes.

 # Linked Segments

 Matroska provides several methods to link two or many `Segment Elements` together to create a `Linked Segment`.
 A `Linked Segment` is a set of multiple `Segments` related together into a single presentation by using Hard Linking, Medium Linking, or Soft Linking.
 All `Segments` within a `Linked Segment` MUST utilize the same track numbers and timescale.
 All `Segments` within a `Linked Segment` MUST be stored within the same directory.
 All `Segments` within a `Linked Segment` MUST store a `SegmentUID`.